An algorithm to find ribbon disks for alternating knots: Introduction

-The algorithm is based on a slice obstruction for links coming from Donaldson's diagonalisation theorem, which applies to links admitting certain special diagrams.
+The algorithm is based on a slice obstruction for links coming from Donaldson's diagonalisation theorem \cite{thmA}, which applies to links admitting certain special diagrams.
 This is well-known for alternating knots and has been used to great success by Lisca in particular \cite{lisca1,lisca2}.
 Recall that the nullity $\eta(L)$ of a link is equal to the first Betti number of its double branched cover, or equivalently to the nullity of the Goeritz matrix of a connected diagram of the link.
-Alternating links have nullity zero.
+Nonsplit alternating links have nullity zero.
+In general the nullity of a link is a lower bound for the number of nonalternating crossings in a connected diagram (\Cref{lem:semidef}).
 We consider the larger class of \emph{minimally nonalternating links}, where a link $L$ is said to be minimally nonalternating if it admits a connected diagram with $\eta(L)$ nonalternating crossings.
 A ribbon disk for an alternating knot $K$ is described by a sequence of band moves and isotopies from $K$ to an unlink.
 Each of the band moves increases nullity by one, and both $K$ and the unlink are minimally nonalternating.
-Our algorithm looks for such a sequence in which each intermediate diagram is minimally nonalternating and also \emph{bifactorisable}.
-We say that a link diagram is bifactorisable if both of its Goeritz matrices admit a certain factorisation described in \Cref{sec:moves}.
-Bifactorisable diagrams are always minimally nonalternating.
-Moreover, for minimally nonalternating diagrams, bifactorisability is equivalent to sliceness of the link being unobstructed by Donaldson's diagonalisation theorem.
-Each bifactorisable diagram admits a finite set of band moves which preserve bifactorisability.
-One of the key steps in our algorithm is to identify and test all such band moves.
+Our algorithm looks for such a sequence in which each intermediate diagram is minimally nonalternating and also \emph{bifactorizable}.
+We say that a link diagram is bifactorizable if both of its Goeritz matrices admit a certain factorisation described in \Cref{sec:moves}. bifactorizable diagrams are always minimally nonalternating.
+Moreover, for minimally nonalternating diagrams, bifactorizability is equivalent to sliceness of the link being unobstructed by Donaldson's diagonalisation theorem (\Cref{prop:bif}).
+Each bifactorizable diagram admits a finite set of band moves which preserve bifactorizability (\Cref{prop:algband}).
+One of the key steps in our algorithm is to identify and test such band moves.
 The other key step in the algorithm is to apply a sequence of simplifying isotopies to the diagram.
-These isotopies, called \emph{generalised Tsukamoto moves}, also preserve bifactorisability.
+These isotopies, called \emph{generalised Tsukamoto moves}, also preserve bifactorizability.

+The algorithm may also be applied to alternating links of more than one component, or more generally to minimally nonalternating links, to search for ribbon surfaces with prescribed Euler characteristic (\Cref{rem:algMNA}).